vondrakt/nanopore-read-annotation/README.md

 * Option -c takes the coding table
 * Option -o takes the name of the pdf output

-# PSEUDOCODING FOR NANOPORE READS WITH PROTEIN DOMAINS
+## Annotation of mobile elements protein domains

 The pipeline also includes another pseudocoding step which proved useful when an association between satellites and retrotransposons was detected.
 The first two steps of the pipline (running LASTZ and pseudocoding) are the same but an additional pseudocoding step adds protein domain codes into existing pseudocoded reads.
 Adding another layer with protein domains could reveal if the assocation of the satellites and retrotransposons is due by chance or if there is a biological significance to the association.

-# Running the LASTZ alignment program
+### Running the LASTZ alignment program
 The first step is very similar to the first step in the previous pseudocoding.
 The LASTZ alignment program is used to align the reference sequences to the Nanopore reads.
 However here the reference sequences must not contain mobile elements as they will overlap with the protein domains and the domains will not be visible in the pseudocoded reads.

 The sample Nanopore reads: